choudharyabhishekk/eCommerce-store/readme.md

-Sure!
-Here's a README for your fully functional eCommerce website built with Vanilla JS and Pure CSS:

----

 # eCommerce Website

 This is a fully functional eCommerce website built using Vanilla JavaScript and Pure CSS.
 The website includes features such as user login/sign-up, product details, shopping cart, checkout, and is fully responsive for mobile devices.